Nusrat Ghani: PM orders Cabinet Office to investigate 'Muslimness' claim

 'Action rarely taken'

-Education Secretary Nadhim Zahawi said it was "important" for the inquiry to go ahead, adding that Ms Ghani is a "valued colleague".
+Education Secretary Nadhim Zahawi said it was "important" for the inquiry to go ahead, adding that Ms Ghani was a "valued colleague".

 The matter needs to be looked at "quickly but thoroughly", he added.

 He told BBC Breakfast he hoped she would present evidence to the Cabinet Office, adding that it had taken "a lot of bravery" to make the allegations.